Harilala42/Tetris-Clone/README.md

 Mobile: Swipe left/right/down to move.
 Tap to rotate.
 Use the on-screen buttons to pause/restart.

 Goal: Complete horizontal lines to score points and avoid stacking blocks to the top!

-This project was built as a portfolio piece to showcase advanced Vanilla JS and game development skills.